-Purchasing a shipping container is easy, and converting it into the control room you are looking for can be done with the help of a design team to ensure that it satisfies your unique specifications.
+Purchasing a unit from S Jones is easy, and converting it into the control room you are looking for can be done with the help of a design team to ensure that it satisfies your unique specifications.

 Shipping Container Control Room Design

 Our design team has extensive experience in designing modular buildings, including control rooms and site offices.
-In addition to their experience, they can also use CAD (Computer-Aided Design) technology to be able to visualise how the shipping container building will look once it is finished.
+In addition to their experience, they can also use Computer-Aided Design (CAD) technology to be able to visualise how the building will look once it is finished.

-One of the beauties of using a shipping container to create your control room is the fact that you have an almost blank canvass to work from.
-A shipping container can be used as a building block, added to and customised to produce the best space for your needs.
+One of the beauties of using one of our units to create your control room is the fact that you have an almost blank canvass to work from.
+It can be used as a building block, added to and customised to produce the best space for your needs.

 Size and Layout

-The first thing that you should be thinking about when you are designing your shipping container control room is its size and layout.
-Shipping containers are available in several different sizes, usually 10ft, 20ft, and 40ft.
+The first thing that you should be thinking about when you are designing your converted control room is its size and layout.
+Our units are available in several different sizes, usually 10ft, 20ft, and 40ft.
 They can also be stacked on top of each other or joined side-by-side for a larger space.

-This means that you have a great deal of flexibility over the size and, consequently, the layout of your shipping container office or control room.
+This means that you have a great deal of flexibility over the size and, consequently, the layout of your modular office or control room.
 It also means that you can easily extend or diminish your control room if you need or wish to.

-Another bonus of converting a shipping container is that it is mobile.
+Another bonus of converting is that it will be mobile.
 As your site grows, you will be able to move it, giving you more flexibility over where the control room is based.